How to Make a Musical Theatre Demo Reel in 2026: Step-by-Step Guide

 • Do these clips reflect my most current work?

-• Do they support the casting categories I’m pursuing?
+• Do they support the casting lanes I’m pursuing?

 • Do they match the energy of my headshots?